Program length: 6 weeks

 - Providing supplemental oxygen to patients

-- Harvesting and analyzing arterial blood to provide laboratory feedback to physicians
+- Analyzing arterial blood to provide laboratory feedback to physicians

 As part of these procedures, respiratory therapists educate the patients and their families regarding therapy.